Worlds Collide (June 2025)

 Worlds Collide, retroactively known as Worlds Collide: Los Angeles, was a 2025 professional wrestling livestreaming event and supercard co-produced by the American promotion WWE and its Mexican sister promotion Lucha Libre AAA Worldwide (AAA).
-It was the fourth Worlds Collide under the WWE banner, and took place on Saturday, June 7, 2025, at the Kia Forum in Inglewood, California.
+It was the fourth Worlds Collide under the WWE banner, and took place on June 7, 2025, at the Kia Forum in Inglewood, California.
 The event featured wrestlers from WWE's Raw, SmackDown, and NXT brand divisions, and from AAA, which WWE signed a letter of intent to acquire in April 2025, but as of the time of this event had not been formalised (WWE announced in official documentation they expect the deal to close in the third quarter of 2025).
 The event also featured the involvement of wrestlers from Total Nonstop Action Wrestling (TNA), a partner promotion of both WWE and AAA, such as Octagón Jr. and AAA World Cruiserweight Champion Laredo Kid.

 Five matches were contested at the event.
 In the main event, El Hijo del Vikingo defeated Chad Gable to retain the AAA Mega Championship.
 In other prominent matches, Ethan Page defeated Je'Von Evans, Laredo Kid, and Rey Fénix in a fatal four-way match to retain the NXT North American Championship and Stephanie Vaquer and Lola Vice defeated Chik Tormenta and Dalys in a tag team match.

-It was the first Worlds Collide event held since 2022 and the first WWE event to feature AAA wrestlers since the 1997 Royal Rumble.
+It was the first Worlds Collide event held since 2022 and the first WWE event to feature AAA wrestlers since the 1997 Royal Rumble as well as the first AAA event to be held in the U.S. since 2019 when Lucha Invades NY was held in conjunction with TNA, which was then known as Impact Wrestling.
 It was held as part of the 2025 Money in the Bank weekend, held the same day prior to that event with a special start time of 12:00 p.m.
 Pacific (3:00 p.m.
 Eastern).
 It aired for free via WWE's YouTube channel with both English and Spanish language commentary.